European Environmental Press

 The European Environmental Press presents various companies with awards that relate to creating efficient solutions to environmental problems as well as to efforts to reduce pollution and contribute to bettering the environment.
 They do this in association with Pollutec, a French trade-show company that is endorsed by the European Network of Environmental Professionals (EFAP).
-Applications are announced and accepted from anyone.
-A committee then gathers and nominates ten winners from the applicant pool.
-The committee then decides the winners from the nominated ten.
-There are three winners - one gold, one silver, and one bronze.
+Applications are open to everyone, and once submitted, a committee reviews them.
+From the pool of applicants, the committee nominates ten individuals as potential winners.
+Subsequently, the committee selects the final three winners from among the nominated candidates.
+These winners are awarded gold, silver, and bronze medals, respectively.
 The gold winners receive spreads in the EEP magazines, along with the opportunity to present their projects at various conferences across Europe, the most important one being Pollutec.
 Being nominated but not winning can also be beneficial, as nominated applicants are often cited in the magazine.

 China and the European Environmental Press

-The Guardian and the EEP collaborated in May 2010 in recognizing China's efforts at reducing pollution and taking steps towards a more sustainable future.
+The Guardian and the EEP collaborated in May 2010 to recognize China's efforts at reducing pollution and taking steps towards a more sustainable future.
 This was also a journalism event, honoring journalists who were doing new and thorough investigations of the country's environment.